-Michael Molloy michael.molloy@trec.texas.gov 512-936-3005

-TALCB enforcement division administers TREC's complaint investigation and disciplinary enforcement programs.
-The division's team members carry out the Commission's mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission,

-Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, the Texas Timeshare Act, and the Residential Service Company Act.
+Director Michael Molloy michael.molloy@trec.texas.gov 512-936-3005 TREC's enforcement division administers TREC's complaint investigation and disciplinary enforcement programs.
+The division's team members carry out the Commission's mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, and the Texas Timeshare Act.
 TREC enforcement staff also implements standards and reviews applications for licensure and fitness determinations to assess the honesty, integrity, and trustworthiness of applicants.
-For more information, visit the Laws and Rules section of the TREC website.
+For more information, visit the Rules and Laws section of the TREC website.